oroinc/documentation/user_guide/first_steps.rst

   sales and conversion trends for each specific customer or for a pre-defined group of customers, as well as for the enterprise overall.

+  |

-  (The system functionality targeted at the sales-related activities is described in the :ref:`Sales section <user-guide-sales>` of the User Guide).
+  The system functionality targeted at the sales-related activities is described in the :ref:`Sales Tools section <sales-index>` of the User Guide.

+  |

 - **Marketologists**: responsible for ongoing growth of the customer-base with marketing campaigns and mass mailing.

   With OroCRM, Marketologists can process customer-related information to create targeted marketing campaigns and both manually and automatically delivered mailings, as well as to track their results.

+  |

-  (The system functionality targeted at the marketing-related activities is described in the :ref:`Marketing section <user-guide-marketing>` of the User Guide).
+  The system functionality targeted at the marketing-related activities is described in the :ref:`Marketing Tools section <user-guide-marketing>` of the User Guide.

+  |

 - **Managers**: responsible for coordination of the employees efforts.

   With OroCRM, Managers can create events, tasks and other activities and assign them to any of the system users, define specific workflows to be followed by the company staff.

+  |

-  (The system functionality targeted at the enhancement of productivity is described in the :ref:`Productivity Tools section <productivity-tools>` of the User Guide).
+  The system functionality targeted at the enhancement of productivity is described in the :ref:`Productivity Tools section <productivity-tools>` of the User Guide.

+  |

-Along with that every stakeholder may benefit from the usage of convenient UI with adjustable grid views and filters, described in more details in :ref:`understanding the UI part <user-guide-ui-understanding-index>` of the Getting Started section, as well as from adjustable dashboards with target-oriented widgets, comprehensive tailored reports to collect and visualize historical data and trends related to almost any object in the system, segments to consider only a specific piece of information or group customers, opportunities, users, etc.) and other tools described in more details in the :ref:`Other Tools section <user-guide-other-tools>` of the user guide.
+Along with that every stakeholder may benefit from the usage of convenient UI with adjustable grid views and filters, described in more details in :ref:`Understanding the UI part <user-guide-ui-understanding-index>` of the Getting Started section, as well as from adjustable dashboards with target-oriented widgets, comprehensive tailored reports to collect and visualize historical data and trends related to almost any object in the system, segments to consider only a specific piece of information and other tools described in more details in the :ref:`Other Tools section <user-guide-other-tools>` of the User Guide.

+|

 Administrator
 """""""""""""